The Learning Cycle as an Instructional Model

 - Facilitate learning with observations, facts, reasoning, and explanations.

-- Attend to student needs.
+- Attend to learner needs.
 Feeling of belonging, feeling of competence, positive interactions, construction of understanding, use of information, ability to communicate, assist as requested, teach how to ask for help, setting mastery goals, insuring success, encourage, motivate, relate to local culture, and, development of self-efficacy.

 - Use interactions to teach and maintain social learning.
 Modeling social skills to communicate expectations and teach skills to participate in learning communities.